martinvonz/jj/docs/config.md

 ### Specifying config on the command-line

-You can use one or more `--config-toml` options on the command line to specify additional configuration settings.
+You can use one or more `--config-toml`/`--config-file` options on the command line to specify additional configuration settings.
 This overrides settings defined in config files or environment variables.
 For example,

 ```shell
 jj --config-toml='ui.color="always"' --config-toml='ui.diff-editor="kdiff3"' split